 The City's General Fund's operating bank account receives all deposits from the general fund and the stormwater operations.
 All monies collected for the stormwater fund and all expenditures paid for the stormwater fund are made through the general fund's operating bank account.
-The cumulative net amount over the years (receipts over expenditures) is due to the stormwater fund.
+The cumulative net amount over the years (receipts over expenditures) is due from the stormwater fund.
+The due from capital projects fund to the stormwater fund is for a police vehicle paid from the stormwater fund but should have been paid from the capital projects fund.